 Vertical / 90-Degree Backwater Valve

 The vertical backwater valve is installed in vertical pipings, such as a holding stream or a P-trap.
 The valve is most suitable in areas with a high risk of backflow or tight spaces.
 You can operate the valve manually or automatically.
-On plumbing fixtures a 4 inch backwater valve is rarely needed.
-Most sinks, tub, etc. use a 2″ or smaller backflow valve.
+On plumbing fixtures, a 4-inch drain line valve is rarely needed.
+Most sinks, tubs, etc. use a 2″ or smaller backflow valve.

 Horizontal Backwater Valve and Manual Gate Valve Combination